vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 - Step 3 `Optional info` click on the button `SAVE ANS CONTINUE`
 - Step 4 `Summary` click on the button `BACK TO DASHBOARD`

-At this step, you have activated Gmail API on your Google Cloud Platform, created an application and defined a **consent screen** for that clients authorize your application to use their credentials on behalf of themselves.
+From here, you have activated Gmail API on your Google Cloud Platform, created an application and defined a **consent screen** so that the users authorize your application to use their credentials on behalf of themselves.

-Now that your consent screen has been configured for your application, you can resume you settings by going to menu : `APIs & Services` >> `Credentials`
+Now that your consent screen has been configured for your application, you can resume your settings by clicking on "menu" : `APIs & Services` >> `Credentials`

 Then click on the button : `+ CREATE CREDENTIALS` and go to sub-menu `OAuth client ID`

 On the screen `Create OAuth client ID` fill the `Name` and fill the choose list `Application type` with the value `Web application`

-Click on button `+ ADD URI` and at the section `Authorized redirect URIs` and add the value `https://developers.google.com/oauthplayground`
+Click on button `+ ADD URI` and at the section `Authorized redirect URIs` add the value `https://developers.google.com/oauthplayground`.
-Indeed, we will use the OAuth Playground of Google to retrieve our famous Refresh Token it's the reason we authorize the consent screen to redirect through Playground.
+Indeed, we will use the OAuth Playground of Google to retrieve our famous Refresh Token that's the reason why we authorize the consent screen to redirect through Playground.

 Finally, `SAVE` the configuration.